 North Coast 500

-If you follow it anti-clockwise (which means saving more of the best scenery till last), you’ll head past the moors and sandy beaches of the east coast before hitting John O’Groats and nearby Dunnet Head – Britain’s northernmost point.
-The north coast has a windswept beauty that gets increasingly rugged as you continue west past bogs, cliffs and crofting villages, while the views as you head down the loch-strewn west coast are perhaps Britain’s finest, offering a parade of mountains and islands.
+If you follow the route anti-clockwise (saving the best scenery till last), you’ll head past the moors and sandy beaches of the east coast before hitting John O’Groats and nearby Dunnet Head – Britain’s northernmost point.
+The north coast has a windswept beauty that gets increasingly rugged as you continue west past bogs, cliffs and crofting villages.
+The views as you head down the loch-strewn west coast are perhaps Britain’s finest, with sweeping vistas of mountains and islands.

 An Isle of Skye driving loop

-Once you’re on the island, a classic counter-clockwise loop would start with a visit to Skye’s largest town, Portree, with its pretty harbor, before roaming the volcanic cliffs of the Trotternish Peninsula.
+Once you’re on the island, a classic counter-clockwise loop starts with a visit to Skye’s largest town, Portree, with its pretty harbor, before roaming over the volcanic cliffs of the Trotternish Peninsula.
 Next, the Duirinish Peninsula offers wild hiking country and some excellent restaurants, while the jagged ridges of the Cuillin Hills are a destination in themselves for hikers and photographers.

 North East 250

-Start – Spittal of Glenshee; end –Spittal of Glenshee; distance – 257 miles/414km; allow four days
+Spittal of Glenshee–Spittal of Glenshee; 257 miles (414km); allow 4 days

-Its southernmost point, the village of Spittal of Glenshee (a base for skiing in winter) is a good starting point, and accessible from Edinburgh and Dundee.
-Taking the route clockwise, you’ll head through the Cairngorms National Park, the biggest in Britain, which contains some of the UK’s highest peaks and some phenomenal hiking opportunities.
+The village of Spittal of Glenshee (a popular base for skiing in winter) is a good starting point, and easily accessible from Edinburgh and Dundee.
+Taking the route clockwise, you’ll head through the Cairngorms National Park, the biggest national park in Britain, which includes some of the UK’s highest peaks and offers phenomenal hiking opportunities.

 Clyde Sea Lochs and the Argyll Coast

-Visitors to Scotland are often surprised how close the country’s biggest city is to the Highlands.
-Glasgow’s high culture and lively pubs are worth an overnight on any trip to the region, but don’t stay up too late – you'll want to be clear of the suburbs to see the hills turn to mountains and lochs eat into an increasingly rugged coastline.
+Visitors to Scotland are often surprised by how close the country’s most populous city is to the rugged terrain of the Highlands.
+Glasgow’s high culture and lively pubs are worth an overnight on any trip to the region, but don’t stay up too late – you'll want to be clear of the suburbs by mid-morning to see the hills turn to mountains and lochs eat into an increasingly rugged coastline.